CYLuan/579_Final_Project/README.md

 ### Project Structure

 - **`popup.html`**: Contains the HTML structure of the popup displayed when the user clicks the extension icon.
-It includes input controls for setting the timer, choosing themes, and viewing quotes.
+It includes input controls for setting the timer, choosing themes/sounds, and viewing quotes.
-- **`popup.css`**: Provides styling for the popup, ensuring a clean and modern interface consistent with iOS design principles.
+- **`popup.css`**: Provides styling for the popup.
-- **`popup.js`**: Handles all the logic for timer functionality, theme switching, audio control, and storage of user preferences.
+- **`popup.js`**: Handles all the logic for timer functionality, theme switching, audio control, randomized quotes, and storage of user preferences.
-- **`manifest.json`**: Configures the extension, including setting permissions, defining the popup, and handling CSP for resource management.
+- **`manifest.json`**: Configures a Chrome extension named "Virtual Study Room", providing basic functionality with permissions to access active tabs and set alarms.